Information for Men

 Her sexual history with you or anyone else is irrelevant.
 Prior consent is not necessarily consent for the current situation.
 Remember, NO means NO.

-Aren’t women who wear sexy clothing and flirt with guys at parties just asking for it?
+Aren’t women who wear sexy clothing and flirt with guys at parties inviting sex?

 What a woman wears has nothing to do with the behavior of the rapist.
-Rape is about power, not sex.
+Rape is about power and sexual desire, where the exertion of power becomes sexualized through the action of rape.
 A woman is never to blame for being raped.
 As one author says, “A woman is no more to blame for being raped because she was in a risky situation, than a deer is for wandering into the sights of the hunter.”
 The perpetrator is at fault, not the victim.

 How can I protect myself from being accused of sexual assault?